 The approach taken in this methodology seeks high levels of ambition from green bond issuers, but it accepts lower levels of building certification than the LEED Gold proxy used for Certification and a variety of well-established international and local certification schemes and energy performance rating schemes.
-The methodology also accepts substantial improvements in energy performance for retrofits.
+The methodology also accepts 25%+ improvements in energy performance for retrofits versus the 30%+ requirement for Certification.